InfinityVM/InfinityVM/clob/README.md

     consumer_address: [u8; 20],
     program_id: Vec<u8>,
     program_input: Vec<u8>,
-    program_state: Vec<u8>,
+    state: Vec<u8>,
-    program_state_hash: Vec<u8>,
+    state_hash: Vec<u8>,
 }
 ```

-For the CLOB, `program_state` contains all user balances in the CLOB along with the order book.
+For the CLOB, `state` contains all user balances in the CLOB along with the order book.
 This will be borsh-encoded before submitting to the coprocessor.

 `program_input` contains:
 - the new batch of orders/cancels/deposits/withdraws